 Pregnant women can benefit from seeing a chiropractor even more than anyone else!
-At Oaktree, Dr. Emilie will help create the best possible environment for the physical development and delivery of your baby, as well as assisting in the relief of the pain and discomfort often associated with pregnancy.
+At Oaktree, we will help create the best possible environment for the physical development and delivery of your baby, as well as assisting in the relief of the pain and discomfort often associated with pregnancy.

-The technique she uses helps establish a balance in the pelvis while reducing stress to the uterus and supporting ligaments.
+The techniques we use help establish a balance in the pelvis while reducing stress to the uterus and supporting ligaments.

 Why should I have chiropractic care during pregnancy?

 For many women, pregnancy can be an uncomfortable experience.
 First, there are the initial hormonal changes and next come the physical changes.
 As the baby develops and grows inside the womb, this is accompanied by an alteration in spinal and pelvic alignment.
 This structural alteration, or misalignment, is often uncomfortable and even painful as the pregnancy progresses.
 Even if there is no pain involved, it is important to ensure proper spinal adaptation to the new posture.

 One of the hormones that increases through a pregnant mothers’s body is relaxin.
 Relaxin helps ligaments loosen up, especially those in the pelvic area, to accommodate the expansion of the growing baby and uterus.
 However, relaxin can also cause trouble.
 While it helps those bones shift in order to make way for the baby, the ligament laxity can make those pelvic bones very unstable in their position, allowing them to misalign.